 Let R2M Engineering help your team excel!

-With the anticipated increase in transportation spending in Texas over the next decade, and more and more PS&E projects requiring HUB/DBE participation, TXDOT anticipates a significant shortage of HUB/DBE firms.
-As a result of this shortage, finding a quality and knowledgeable HUB/DBE firm to add to your PS&E project team may become more challenging than ever.
-Don’t get stuck scrambling to find a HUB/DBE firm for your next PS&E project give R2M Engineering a call.
+With the anticipated increase in transportation spending in Texas over the next decade, and more and more PS&E projects requiring HUB/DBE participation, TxDOT anticipates a significant shortage of HUB/DBE firms.
+As a result of this shortage, finding an experienced and knowledgeable HUB/DBE firm to add to your PS&E project team may become more challenging than ever.
+Don’t get stuck scrambling to find a HUB/DBE firm for your next PS&E project, instead, give R2M Engineering a call.

-R2M Engineering has been pre-certified in a number of different work categories, which means we can tailor our experience to fit your team’s needs.
-Most importantly, R2M Engineering has the necessary resources and experience to deliver a quality work product on time and on budget.
-In addition, R2M Engineering has already been Administratively Qualified for the most recent 2016 – 2017 certification period.
+R2M Engineering has been pre-certified in several different work categories, which means we can tailor our experience to fit your team’s needs.
+Most importantly, R2M Engineering has the necessary resources and experience to deliver a quality work product on time and budget.
+Also, R2M Engineering has already been Administratively Qualified for the most recent 2016 – 2017 certification period.